molily/molily.de/_posts/2017-11-25-robust-javascript.md

 When CoffeeScript version 1.0 was released on 2010, it made JavaScript programming more robust since it eliminated several common pitfalls.
 The JavaScript produced by the CoffeeScript compiler implemented best practices and was less error-prone.

 CoffeeScript’s language design and its brevity influenced the work on the ECMAScript standard.
 ECMAScript 6 and Babel (see above) address several language shortcomings that existed when CoffeeScript was created.
-So today CoffeeScript is used less then it was several years ago, but it’s still an influential language.
+So today CoffeeScript is used less then it was several years ago, but it is still an influential language.

 #### TypeScript